TT is an online writer with over six years of experience writing about sports and pop culture.

 Holding the 29th overall pick in the draft, the Jaguars have to make changes to positions if they want to reach the Super Bowl.
 Especially at tight end, guard, and linebacker.

-Marcedes Lewis has been one of the league's best blocking tight ends for over a decade but the team desperately needs a pass catcher and I'm not sure Niles Paul and Austin Seferian-Jenkins are the answer.
+- Tight End: Marcedes Lewis has been one of the league's best blocking tight ends for over a decade but the team desperately needs a pass catcher, and I'm not sure Niles Paul and Austin Seferian-Jenkins are the answer.

 Taven Bryan Highlights

-A lot is expected from this team, and the look to have the bodies on defense to make some deep playoff runs.
+A lot is expected from this team, and they look to have the bodies on defense to make some deep playoff runs.